08 Jun Enzyme-rich foods on the Banting Diet

 You may want to start a low carb diet, hoping it will cure or help you recover from a whole stack of the above ailments.
 And that would be the right decision because there are heaps of benefits.
 But please be aware that simply lowering your carbs may not be enough.
 If your digestive system is damaged from any of the above ten causes, you will battle to get the results you want by dropping your carbs alone.

 Although almost everyone will benefit in the long run, there are a host of side-effects that stem from ‘low-carbing’ without proper guidance.
-The most common relating to malabsorption are dry hair, hair loss, fluid retention (edema), bloating, gas, explosive diarrhoea, low blood pressure and muscle wasting.
+The most common relating to malabsorption are dry hair, hair loss, fluid retention (edema), bloating, gas, explosive diarrhea, low blood pressure and muscle wasting.

 Malabsorption isn’t just bad because of these side-effects.
 It gets worse (Banting or not).